Brew using boiling water and leave to infuse for 5 to 10 minutes

 It was used extensively by the ancient Egyptians, who often associated it with the Sun God, Re (Ra).
 The societies of ancient Egypt would have likely used camomile on their skin, as well as in cosmetic and hair care products.
 It was also used in rituals and ceremonies.
-Similar to lavender, Dioscorides later recognised Camomiles ability to treat liver and nervous system disorders.
+Similar to Lavender Tea, Dioscorides later recognised Camomiles ability to treat liver and nervous system disorders.

 Pliny the Elder would likewise document its capabilities in many of his highly acclaimed, age-old records.
 He believed that Camomile could relieve headaches, as well as liver and kidney inflammation.

 The Ancient Romans also scattered the flowers on the floors of banquet halls to perfume the air and, like the ancient Egyptians, burned it as incense during sacred rituals.